dj-wasabi/ansible-zabbix-agent/README.md

     * psk
     * cert

-* `agent_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.
+* `zabbix_agent_tlscafile`: Full pathname of a file containing the top-level CA(s) certificates for peer certificate verification.

-* `agent_tlscrlfile`: Full pathname of a file containing revoked certificates.
+* `zabbix_agent_tlscrlfile`: Full pathname of a file containing revoked certificates.

-* `agent_tlsservercertissuer`: Allowed server certificate issuer.
+* `zabbix_agent_tlsservercertissuer`: Allowed server certificate issuer.

-* `agent_tlsservercertsubject`: Allowed server certificate subject.
+* `zabbix_agent_tlsservercertsubject`: Allowed server certificate subject.

-* `agent_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.
+* `zabbix_agent_tlscertfile`: Full pathname of a file containing the agent certificate or certificate chain.

-* `agent_tlskeyfile`: Full pathname of a file containing the agent private key.
+* `zabbix_agent_tlskeyfile`: Full pathname of a file containing the agent private key.

-* `agent_tlspskidentity`: Unique, case sensitive string used to identify the pre-shared key.
+* `zabbix_agent_tlspskidentity`: Unique, case sensitive string used to identify the pre-shared key.

-* `agent_tlspskfile`: Full pathname of a file containing the pre-shared key.
+* `zabbix_agent_tlspskfile`: Full pathname of a file containing the pre-shared key.

 * `zabbix_agent_tlspsk_secret`: The pre-shared secret key that should be placed in the file configured with `agent_tlspskfile`.